As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

-To start with to be efficient and effective today, architects need to design with computer software.
-It doesn’t only make design and presentation easier, it also makes design output economical, faster and competitive.
+To be efficient and effective today, architects need to design with computer software.
+It doesn’t only make design and presentation easier, but it also makes design output economical, faster and competitive.
+Are you an architect, interior designer or landscape professional?
+Have you decided to upgrade to using computer software for design and don’t know which to use?

 Let’s get right on it.